 When will Form 1098-T be available for the current tax year?

-If you have signed up to receive your Form 1098-T electronically, you will receive an e-mail when the form is available to view and print on Genisys.
+If you have signed up to receive your Form 1098-T electronically, you will receive an e-mail when the form is available to view and print in the Bill and Payment Center, via Genisys.
 If you have not signed up to receive your form electronically, a hard copy will be mailed through the US Postal Service to the student’s permanent address on file by January 31st.

 What is an Electronic 1098-T and how does it compare to traditional mailing?

-Regent University students can choose to receive their IRS Form 1098-T through a secure website (Genisys) to view and print.
+Regent University students can choose to receive their IRS Form 1098-T through a secure website to view and print, the Bill and Payment Center, via Genisys.
 If a student does not provide their consent for electronic delivery, a paper copy will be mailed to the student’s permanent address.
-Learn more about the difference between the electronic and traditionally-mailed versions of Form 1098-T.

 Regent University does not require students to have health insurance, except as noted below for international students with F1 visas.
 Moreover, Regent does not sponsor an optional student health insurance plan; therefore, students are responsible for obtaining health insurance on their own.